-- A home page.
-Don’t crowd your homepage with everything you want to say.
-Keep it clean and invite your visitors to look around.
+- Home page – Don’t crowd your homepage with everything you want to say.
+Keep it clean.
+Don’t overwhelm visitors with too much information.
 Consider adding a newsletter signup box and ask for their email address.
 A newsletter can be a great way to let your fans know when you’re releasing new work.
 Be careful not to spam your fans and only send relevant content as required.

-- A page showcasing your work.
-Depending on the quantity of work you have produced, you may wish to have a new page for each piece of work.
-You could also structure it into sections based on the category of work e.g. fiction, non-fiction, essays.
+- A page showcasing your work – Depending on the quantity of work you have produced, you may wish to have a new page for each piece of work.
+You could also structure it into sections based on the category of work, e.g., fiction, non-fiction, essays.
 This is also a great place to let people know where to buy your work.
 If you have published multiple books, you should have a page that includes all of your books.

-- A blog.
-This is a great way to share recent news, behind-the-scenes information, and interact with your fans.
+- Blog – This is a great way to share recent news, behind-the-scenes information, and interact with your fans.
 Ensure that content is suitable for your work and avoid controversial topics if you’re appealing to a mass-market—blog about topics relevant to your book.
 Publish new blog posts frequently.
 Once a week is a good start.
 Longer posts are more effective in terms of SEO.
 You can expect more traffic for a 2000-word blog post than a 500-word post.

-- A contact page.
-Consider who might want to contact you and the best way they should do this.
-For example, a fan may submit a contact form but you may want a publisher to contact you on a specific email address.
+- Contact page – Consider who might want to contact you and the best way they should do this.
+For example, a fan may submit a contact form, but you may want a publisher to contact you at a specific email address.
 The best way to encourage people to contact you is to simplify the process.
 To reduce spam, it’s best to use a contact form on your website.

 Great content – I mean content so good people would be happy to pay for it.